MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-ssl.md

 - **Back-end server pool:** The list of IP addresses of the back-end servers.
 The IP addresses listed should either belong to the virtual network subnet or should be a public IP/VIP.
 - **Back-end server pool settings:** Every pool has settings like port, protocol, and cookie-based affinity.
 These settings are tied to a pool and are applied to all servers within the pool.
 - **Front-end port:** This port is the public port that is opened on the application gateway.
-Traffic hits this port, and then gets redirected to one of the back end servers.
+Traffic hits this port, and then gets redirected to one of the back-end servers.
 - **Listener:** The listener has a front-end port, a protocol (Http or Https, these are case-sensitive), and the SSL certificate name (if configuring SSL offload).
 - **Rule:** The rule binds the listener and the back-end server pool and defines which back-end server pool the traffic should be directed to when it hits a particular listener.
 Currently, only the *basic* rule is supported.
 The *basic* rule is round-robin load distribution.

 **Additional configuration notes**

 For SSL certificates configuration, the protocol in **HttpListener** should change to *Https* (case sensitive).
-The **SslCert** element needs to be added to **HttpListener** with the value set to the same name as used in the upload of SSL certificates section above.
+The **SslCert** element is added to **HttpListener** with the value set to the same name as used in the upload of SSL certificates section above.
 The front-end port should be updated to 443.

-**To enable cookie based affinity**: An application gateway can be configured to ensure that a request from a client session is always directed to the same VM in the web farm.
+**To enable cookie-based affinity**: An application gateway can be configured to ensure that a request from a client session is always directed to the same VM in the web farm.
 This is done by injection of a session cookie that allows the gateway to direct traffic appropriately.
 To enable cookie-based affinity, set **CookieBasedAffinity** to *Enabled* in the **BackendHttpSettings** element.

 You can construct your configuration either by creating a configuration object or by using a configuration XML file.
-To construct your configuration by using a configuration XML file, use the sample below.
+To construct your configuration by using a configuration XML file, use the following sample.

 **Configuration XML sample**